danintel/sawtooth-faq/validator.rst

 What validation does the validator do?
 -----------------------
 At a high-level, the Validator verifies the following:

-*Permission - Check the batch signing key against the allowed transactor permissions *Signature - Check for integrity of the data *Structure - Check structural composition of batches: duplicate transactions, extra transactions, etc.
+-Permission - Check the batch signing key against the allowed transactor permissions -Signature - Check for integrity of the data -Structure - Check structural composition of batches: duplicate transactions, extra transactions, etc.

 Is there a simple example to show how to run Sawtooth
 -------------------